-have played a major role, politics at national and transnational levels are at the core of the bundle of reasons that have brought about the catastrophic state of the two rivers.
+Tigris and Euphrates River water flowing through Türkiye has dropped by 40% in the past four decades.
+92 Iraqi authorities fear that the Euphrates might dry up by 2040 due to climate change and poor water management.
+93 The loss of agricultural land and growing desertification have played a major role, while national and transnational politics is at the core of the bundle of reasons that have brought about the catastrophic state of the two rivers.
+94

 Successfully monopolizing control over the flow of the Tigris and Euphrates since the 1980s, Türkiye has used water as a means of coercion against its co-riparian states, Iraq and Syria.
-In 1984, Türkiye had agreed to release 500 cubic meters of water per second to Iraq, but actual water flow has fluctuated significantly.
+In 1984, Türkiye had agreed to release 500 cubic meters of water per second to Iraq, 95 but actual water flow has fluctuated significantly.
 Until a decade ago, Iraq had received around 625 cubic meters of water per second from the Tigris, but, more recently, Türkiye has reduced the flow to an average rate of around 200 cubic meters per second.
-The amount of water available to each Iraqi has reduced by half, from over 5,000m3 in 1997 to 2,400m3 in 2009.
-Iraq's Ministry of Water Resource spokesperson reported in late April 2023 that Iraq was receiving only 313 cubic meters per second from the Tigris, and 175 cubic meters per second from the Euphrates.
+96 The amount of water available to each Iraqi has reduced by half, from over 5,000m3 in 1997 to 2,400m3 in 2009.
+97 Iraq's Ministry of Water Resource spokesperson reported in late April 2023 that Iraq was receiving only 313 cubic meters per second from the Tigris, and 175 cubic meters per second from the Euphrates.
+98